Question: What are semi-additive PCB fabrication processes, and what are the benefits?

 Modified Semi-Additive PCB Process: The mSAP technology is what we hear about in relation to the high-volume smartphone market.
 This process starts with a very thin layer of copper foil, and the circuit pattern is formed by adding additional copper to create the circuit pattern and then etching away that seed layer.

 While SAP processes and mSAP processes are similar, the key difference is the starting copper layer.
 SAP has a thinner starting copper thickness, often ten x’s thinner, so the etching to remove the seed layer is much faster with very little effect on the trace structure itself. mSAP is a foil copper and will tend to have a bit more of a trapezoidal shape and not quite as fine of trace and space feature size.
-The copper thickness designation between SAP and mSAP is typical as 1.5 micron of copper and below for SAP.
+The copper thickness designation between SAP and mSAP is typical as 1.5 microns of copper and below for SAP.

 SLP (Substrate Like PCBs): This term references printed circuit boards being manufactured with additive or semi-additive processes.
 The finer feature capabilities start to resemble substrate-level feature sizes yet are being built on the traditional larger panel sizes at PCB fabricators.